Constantine wrote Matthew 28:19 into your Bible, Part 2

 3. The Power and Authority of Yeshua (His ability to save us by Himself)

-It is extremely disconcerting to me that this glaringly problematic “scriptural” assertion has been blindly accepted for centuries.
-On the day when I was baptized by a non Trinitarian minister back in 1973, I had serious reservations about the procedure as I watched those being baptized ahead of me, among a sizable group of people—into the Trinity.
-I had not been able to confirm my suspicions about this scripture at that time, but I was bothered by this contradictory practice for 28 years before taking the appropriate action.
-I am indebted to Ploughman, now deceased, for his scholarly effort.
-He made a life long study of Matthew 28:19!
-He was quite passionate about exposing the fraud of early scribes.
-Were you baptized into apostasy?
+It is extremely disconcerting to me that this glaringly problematic “Biblical” assertion has been blindly accepted for centuries.
+On the day when I was immersed by a non Trinitarian minister back in 1973 I had serious reservations about the procedure as I watched those being immersed ahead of me among a sizable group of people—into the Trinity.
+In fact I had just quit attending the church I grew up in immediately after they immersed me, because they failed to lay hands on me!
+I hadn’t been able to confirm my suspicions about this alleged passage at that time, but I was greatly bothered by this contradictory practice for over 28 years before taking the appropriate action.
+That appropriate action was having my own brother immerse me—just before I immersed him.
+After that day my brother and I both experienced a surge in Biblical understanding that has not slowed, after having asked for a double portion of the spirit!

 Part 1 Chapters Articles